 Are you ready to make a difference in your community?
 Prepare for a career serving others and working collaboratively to ensure our communities are safe, healthy and vibrant in our Criminal Justice – Policing program.
-In this two-year program, you’ll gain insight into the criminal justice system and criminal and procedural law while developing communication skills.
+In our two-year Criminal Justice – Policing program, you’ll gain insight into the criminal justice system, including procedural law, and you will build the competencies that public safety agencies are looking for in successful applicants.
 Through many experiential learning opportunities, you’ll have the opportunity to apply theory and your knowledge in our specialized learning spaces.

-Sharing a common first year with students in the Correctional Studies diploma, you’ll learn to develop core competencies that industry is seeking in successful candidates, such as teamwork, ethical accountability and responsibility, written and verbal communication, and problem-solving skills.
-In your second year, you’ll develop key competencies in the areas of interpersonal conflict resolution, emotional intelligence and self-confidence as essential qualities required for a career in public safety.
+Sharing a common first year with students in the Correctional Studies diploma, the crucial skills you will learn to develop include teamwork, ethical accountability and responsibility, written and verbal communication, and problem-solving skills.
+In your second year, you will develop key competencies in the areas of interpersonal conflict resolution, emotional intelligence, and self-confidence which are essential qualities required for a career in public safety.

 Apply Now Grab and Go Information